Search this site.

 enforcement officers, state or federal, are eligible to serve on noncriminal actions only.

-Persons over 70 years of age and persons who have served on jury duty within the last two years are not
+Persons over 70 years of age and persons who have served on jury duty within the last five years are not

 compelled to serve as jurors.